davidaq/ccplus/doc/Render-pipe-line.md

 Pipe line in the box
 --------------------

-Despite piece dividing as described above, the workflow of a single render process is as follows:
+The workflow of a single render process is as follows:

     +--------------------+     +---------------------------------+
     | Interpret Timeline | --> | Calculate Resource Requirements |